Laplace hyperfunctions via \v{C}ech-Dolbeault cohomology: Application to PDE with constant coefficients

 It follows from the lemma that the Koszul complex

-of sheaves is exact on $\HPC{K}$ because of the condition $\HPC{K} \cap \textrm{Char}_{E^*_\infty}(\mathfrak{M}) = \emptyset$.
-Applying the left exact functor $\Gamma(\HPC{K};\,\bullet)$ to the complex {\eqref{eq:koszul_p}}, we get a short exact sequence
+of sheaves is exact on $\HHPC{K}$ because of the condition $\HHPC{K} \cap \textrm{Char}_{E^*_\infty}(\mathfrak{M}) = \emptyset$.
+Applying the left exact functor $\Gamma(\HHPC{K};\,\bullet)$ to the complex {\eqref{eq:koszul_p}}, we get a short exact sequence

-Then, by noticing {\eqref{eq:resol-m}}, the claim follows from the above short exact sequence. \end{proof} \begin{cor} Let $P(\partial) \in \mathfrak{D}$, and let $K$ be a regular closed subset in $\rcM$ satisfying that $K \cap M$ is convex and $\HPC{K} \cap M^*_\infty$ is connected.
+Then, by noticing {\eqref{eq:resol-m}}, the claim follows from the above short exact sequence. \end{proof} \begin{cor} Let $P(\partial) \in \mathfrak{D}$, and let $K$ be a regular closed subset in $\rcM$ satisfying that $K \cap M$ is convex and $\HHPC{K} \cap M^*_\infty$ is connected (in particular, non-empty).
 Then the morphism

-becomes isomorphic if $\sigma(P)(\zeta) \ne 0$ holds for any $\zeta \in \HPC{K}$. \end{cor}
+becomes isomorphic if $\sigma(P)(\zeta) \ne 0$ holds for any $\zeta \in \HHPC{K}$. \end{cor}